Application Procedures – Charlotte

 Begin Online Pre-Orientation

 Information regarding registration procedures will be sent to you by the Admissions Office in the months prior to orientation.
-New students will register for their first semester using a paper form, which will be provided by the Admissions Office.
-After their first semester, all students register online in the CAMS student portal.
+Students register online in the CAMS student portal.
 Class schedules for upcoming semesters are available online.

 You will be responsible for adhering to the policies in the current Student Handbook and Academic Catalog as well as meeting all of the deadlines listed in the Academic Calendar.
 Please be sure to review this information carefully.
 These items are all available here.